-The Report Originator and the persons concerned or third parties mentioned in the report can however accept for their identity to be disclosed more widely: in which case they must give their express consent.
+The Report Originator can however accept for his identity to be disclosed more widely: in which case he must give his express consent.

 5.6.3 Data management

 This Alert System forms the object of automatic treatment of reporting implemented by DCI, in accordance with the reference system on personal data processing intended for the implementation of a professional alert system (hereinafter the "Reference system") adopted by deliberation No. 2019-139 of 18 July 2019 of the CNIL (French National commission for information technology and civil liberties) (Commission nationale de l'informatique et des libertés) (hereafter: the "CNIL").